 Toilet training your dog

-Toilet training is an important part of dog ownership, and whether you're getting a puppy or an adult dog, you need to know how to house train them properly.
-Puppies need to learn basic control, and training is an important bonding experience for you both.
+Toilet training is an important part of caring responsibly for your dog, whether you're getting a puppy or an adult dog, you need to know how to house train them properly.
+Puppies need to learn important life skills, and training is an important bonding experience between you both.

-On this page, we'll take you through how to toilet train your puppy.
-If you're toilet training an adult dog that hasn't been trained properly before, the stages will be the same, but it may take longer.
+If you're toilet training an adult dog that hasn't been trained properly before, the stages will be the same, however it may take longer.

 When you recognise the signs that your dog is thinking about toileting: